sbcgua/abap_include_assembler/README.md

 The result can be saved to a file or to **another program** or just shown on screen.
 "Another program" remains inactive after update.
 Only includes from the same dev-package as the main program are assembled.

-The tool also support classes and interfaces (with local definitions/implementations and macros).
-You can specify multiple of those, the order or serialization will be automatically detected (dependency related).
+The tool also supports **classes and interfaces** (with local definitions/implementations and macros).
+You can specify multiple of those.
+The order or serialization will be automatically detected (dependency related).

 ![illustration2](img/sel_screen.png)